Google Doodle celebrates Nazi Germany survivor Nelly Sachs

-Google Doodle on Monday celebrated Nazi Germany survivor Nelly Sachs, who went on to win the Nobel Prize in Literature in 1966, on what would've been her 127th birthday.
+The Google Doodle on Monday celebrated Nazi Germany survivor Nelly Sachs, who went on to win the Nobel Prize in Literature in 1966.

-Shortly before she died in 1940, Lagerlof convinced the Swedish royal family to help the pair escape to Stockholm, as she had been told to report to work at a concentration camp.
-They lived in a tiny apartment, and Sachs supported them by translating German into Swedish.
+Shortly before she died in 1940, Lagerlof convinced the Swedish royal family to help the pair escape to Stockholm, as Sachs had been told to report to work at a concentration camp.
+They lived in a tiny apartment, and Sachs supported them by translating from German into Swedish.

 Despite the pain evident in her work, Sachs' 1951 play Eli: A Mystery Play of the Sufferings of Israel touches on themes like forgiveness and renewal.